-Defense of the Ancients was originally a Warcraft III mod, so of course Blizzard couldn’t resist creating their own fully-fledged MOBA.
+Defense of the Ancients was originally a Warcraft III mod, so, of course, Blizzard couldn’t resist creating their own fully-fledged MOBA.
 Heroes of the Storm brings together characters from across the StarCraft, Warcraft, Diablo, and Overwatch universes in an ‘all star’ mash up.
 One of the youngest MOBAs on the scene, Blizzard is expanding the hero roster at a terrifying rate.
-It already sports 65 heroes, and that line-up will continue to grow.
+It already sports 70 heroes and that line-up will continue to grow.

 Unlike League of Legends and Dota 2, HotS features no items.
 Instead, players choose upgrades to their abilities as they level up, allowing them to focus on utility, hardiness, or damage.
 Each hero also features two ultimate abilities, of which only one can be activated during a single match.

-Also unlike its competition, HotS features a variety of maps which feature unique objectives that can turn the tide of battle.
+Also, unlike its competition, HotS hosts a variety of maps which feature unique objectives that can turn the tide of battle.
 One sees players fight for dominance of temples that fire lasers at opposing fortifications, another asks each team to collect plants that spawn a giant controllable flower monster.

-Blizzard has gone to great lengths to keep the focus on combat and objectives rather than number crunching - you’ll find no one boasting about their high attack damage ratios or critical strike chance here.
-Games are also significantly shorter, generally clocking in at the 30 minute mark.
+Blizzard have gone to great lengths to keep the focus on combat and objectives rather than number crunching – you’ll find no one boasting about their high attack damage ratios or critical strike chance here.
+Games are also significantly shorter, generally clocking in at the 30-minute mark.
 However, what is sacrificed in depth is made up for in sheer polish.

 Do Blizzard put the B in your MOBA?
 We've got the best Heroes of the Storm heroes for beginners.